Medical Assistance in Dying

 In February 2015, the Supreme Court of Canada decided that it would no longer be a criminal offence in Canada for a physician to help someone end their life in certain circumstances.
 On June 17, 2016, the federal government passed legislation to amend the Criminal Code and bring medical assistance in dying into practice throughout Canada.

 For more information and background on medical assistance in dying in Canada, see:

 - Government of Canada information on medical assistance in dying

-- Guidance from the College of Registered Nurses of B.C.
+- Guidance from the B.C.
+College of Nursing Professionals

 - Guidance from the College of Pharmacists of B.C.

 - The Supreme Court ruling Carter v.
-Carter
+Canada